Chemiseblanc/chemiseblanc.github.io/content/posts/manufacturing-objects/index.md

 }
 ```
 Since the objects are still being created through a factory method we have encapsulation of the creation logic,
-and using the AbstractFactory class with a class registry object give us the flexability to extend the application with minimal additional overhead.
+and using the AbstractFactory class with a class registry object give us the flexibility to extend the application with minimal additional overhead.

 ## Conclusion
-The takeaway from this is that a factory pattern is just a means for encapsulating object creation, and that dynamic instantation is a seperate, but related concept for selecting which classes to use at runtime.
+The takeaway from this is that a factory pattern is just a means for encapsulating object creation, and that dynamic instantiation is a separate, but related concept for selecting which classes to use at runtime.

 To be complete, it's also worth looking at the overhead required to use these techniques.